micmejia/bible-dump/AMPC/Leviticus/Lev 13.md

-When a man has a swelling on his skin, a scab, or a bright spot, and it becomes the disease of [^a]leprosy in his skin, then he shall be brought to the priest, to Aaron or one of his sons.
+When a man has a swelling on his skin, a scab, or a bright spot, and it becomes the disease of leprosy in his skin, then he shall be brought to the priest, to Aaron or one of his sons.